-We are alerting you about this issue so you can take steps to help protect your identity and credit information.
-You are entitled to one free credit report annually from each of the three nationwide consumer reporting agencies.
+We regret any concern this issue may cause.
+We are alerting you about this issue so you can take steps to help protect your information.
+You are entitled under U.S. law to one free credit report annually from each of the three nationwide consumer reporting agencies.
 To order your free credit report, visit www.annualcreditreport.com or call toll-free at 1-877-322-8228.
 We encourage you to remain vigilant by reviewing your account statements and monitoring your free credit reports.

-In addition, we have arranged to offer credit monitoring and identity restoration services from Experian at no cost to you.
-The enclosed Reference Guide provides more information about the services and how to register for them, requesting credit reports, and additional recommendations on the protection of personal information.
+In addition, we have arranged to offer you identity protection and credit monitoring services for two years at no cost to you.
+The attached Reference Guide provides information on activation and recommendations by the U.S. Federal Trade Commission on the protection of personal information.